lammps/lammps/doc/src/Build_settings.rst

 angles, dihedrals, etc).
 Thus if you model a molecular system with more than 2 billion atoms, you need the "bigbig" setting.

+Regardless of the total system size limits, the maximum number of atoms per MPI rank (local + ghost atoms) is limited to 2 billion for atomic systems and 500 million for systems with bonds (due to using the 2 upper bits of the local atom index for storing special bonds labels).

-Image flags store 3 values per atom which count the number of times an atom has moved through the periodic box in each dimension.
+Image flags store 3 values per atom in a single integer which count the number of times an atom has moved through the periodic box in each dimension.
 See the :doc:`dump <dump>` doc page for a discussion.
-If an atom moves through the periodic box more than this limit, the value will "roll over", e.g. from 511 to -512, which can cause diagnostics like the mean-squared displacement, as calculated by the :doc:`compute msd <compute_msd>` command, to be faulty.
+If an atom moves through the periodic box more than this limit, the value will "roll over", e.g. from 511 to -512, which can cause diagnostics like the mean-squared displacement, as calculated by the :doc:`compute msd
+<compute_msd>` command, to be faulty.

-Note that the USER-ATC package and the USER-INTEL package are currently not compatible with the "bigbig" setting.
+Note that the USER-ATC package is currently not compatible with the "bigbig" setting.
 Also, there are limitations when using the library interface.
 Some functions with known issues have been replaced by dummy calls printing a corresponding error rather than crashing randomly or corrupting data.

 Also note that the GPU package requires its lib/gpu library to be compiled with the same size setting, or the link will fail.
 A CMake